What is Autogenic Training?Some Background Information

 Autogenic Training (AT) was developed by Dr Johannes H. Schultz in the 1930s in Berlin.
 In essence, it consists of a series of mental exercises which act as an antidote to the stressors of life (in technical terms, by facilitating a switch from Sympathetic Nervous System dominance to Para-sympathetic dominance), and thus bringing about mental calmness and equanimity

 AT has been shown to be an effective tool in preventative medicine and acts as an antidote to stress related disorders.
 It complements conventional medicine and has been used successfully in the treatment of various medical conditions, often leading to a reduction in the need for therapist intervention and medication.

-Autogenic Training is taught individually or in groups (maximum 8), and, following the initial one to one assessment, consists of nine sessions each of around 90 minutes duration.
+Autogenic Training is taught individually or in groups (maximum 8), and, following the initial one to one assessment, consists of nine sessions each lasting between one and a half and two hours.
 The first eight sessions are at weekly intervals, the ninth several weeks later.

 Other aspects of the course include:

 • Looking at, and dealing effectively with, negative and destructive emotions.

 • Stress management approaches.

 • Developing a more positive outlook on life; in this respect, Schultz’ vision predated the more recent Positive Psychology movement;